 Imagine a piece of bread dipped in lovely golden olive oil.
 Then, dripping still, is dipped in a bowl of ground nuts, spices, lentils and seeds.
 The wonderful aromas.
 The extraordinary flavours.
 Popped right into your mouth.
 Over a cup of coffee.
 For breakfast.

-In the Middle East and Egypt it really is served at breakfast time with bread.
+This mix is Middle Eastern in origin, where it is served at breakfast with bread.
 One takes a piece of bread, dips it first into a bowl of very good olive oil and then into the mix and then eaten.

-Store this in the fridge – as you do all crushed nuts or nut meal – and it will keep for ages – several months.
-So make a large batch.
-The recipe is fluid - add and subtract ingredients as you will.
+Store the mixes in the fridge – as you do all crushed nuts or nut meal – and it will keep for several months.
+The recipe for Dukkah is fluid – add and subtract ingredients as you will.

 Sumac is a Middle Eastern spice – quite tart and quite yummy.
 It is black in colour.
 Fresh and tangy, it comes from the berries of a wild bush that grows wild in all Mediterranean areas, especially in Sicily and southern Italy, and parts of the Middle East, especially Iran.
 It is an essential ingredient in Arabic cooking, being preferred to lemon for sourness and astringency.